ImageOptim/gifski/README.md

 ## Usage

-I haven't finished implementing proper video import yet, so for now you need `ffmpeg` to convert video to PNG frames first:
+You can use `ffmpeg` command to convert any video to PNG frames:

 ```sh
 ffmpeg -i video.mp4 frame%04d.png